Stuart Brannon Cameo in Skinners of Goldfield Series

 “Yep.
 That isn’t right, Dola Mae.
 The July Extension Mine is liable for that house.
 I don’t know what kind of courts you got down here.
 I wish my good friend, Judge Kingston from Carson City, was still alive.
 Good man.
 He wouldn’t let this kind of thing happen,” Brannon declared.

 Dola glanced over at Nellie Rokker and was surprised how collected and at ease the frail woman looked.
-“I take it you didn’t have much luck with the July Extension people?” she asked.
+“I take it you didn’t have much luck with the July Extension people?”

-Dola could feel the dampness of the back of her dress pressing against her.
 “They didn’t even talk to you?
 I can’t believe that.”

 “I can,” Omega called out from the doorway.
 “They wouldn’t speak to Lucian neither.
 They don’t think they have to listen to anyone.”